filecoin-project/filecoin-docs/docs/about-filecoin/how-filecoin-works.md

 The storage providers provide services to the network by executing different types of [deals](#deals) and appending new blocks to the chain (every 30 seconds), for which they collect FIL rewards.
 Additional details about types of storage providers, rewards, and deals execution from the storage provider perspective can be found in the [How storage works](../storage-provider/how-storage-works.md) section.

-Running a Filecoin storage provider is a highly-technical task with strong [hardware requirements](../storage-provider/hardware-requirements.md), as needed to complete the necessary [proofs](#proofs).
-The [Lotus `miner`](https://lotus.filecoin.io) is the most advanced implementation of a Filecoin storage provider to this day.
+Running a Filecoin storage provider is a highly technical task with strong [hardware requirements](../storage-provider/hardware-requirements.md), as needed to complete the necessary [proofs](#proofs).
+The [Lotus `miner`](https://lotus.filecoin.io) is the most advanced implementation of a Filecoin storage provider.

 ## Deals